snabbco/snabb/src/program/snabbvmx/doc/README.troubleshooting.md

 report (ping to lwAFTR but it doesn't reply, valid softwire packet doesn't get decapsulated, etc), you craft a hand-made packet that meets the testing case.

-**obtaining the config-files**
+**Obtaining the config-files**

 To run a test, the following config-files are required:

-- the binding-table : binding_table.txt.s
+- binding-table: binding_table.txt.s.
-- lwaftr conf       : snabbvmx-lwaftr-xe[0-9].conf
+- lwaftr conf: snabbvmx-lwaftr-xe[0-9].conf.
-- snabbvmx cfg      : snabbvmx-lwaftr-xe[0-9].cfg
+- snabbvmx cfg: snabbvmx-lwaftr-xe[0-9].cfg.

-If you are running lwaftr check, then snabbvmx config-file (snabbvmx-lwaftr-xe[0-9].cfg) is not required
+If you are running lwaftr check, then snabbvmx config-file (snabbvmx-lwaftr-xe[0-9].cfg) is not required.

 It is fine to copy or manually craft the config-files.

-A running snabbvmx can be used as well to copy the config-files from the running container To gain the used config-files from the running container, either run the collect-support-infos.sh (https://github.com/mwiget/vmxlwaftr/blob/igalia/SUPPORT-INFO.md) or execute a shell within the dockers container and copy configs and binding-table from the /tmp directory.
+A running snabbvmx can be used as well to copy the config-files from the running container.
+To obtain the used config-files from the running container, either run the collect-support-infos.sh (https://github.com/mwiget/vmxlwaftr/blob/ igalia/SUPPORT-INFO.md) or execute a shell within the dockers container and copy configs and binding-table from the /tmp directory.

-Note: the check application is just using a single interface.
+Note: The `snabbvmx check` application is just using a single interface.
 If the running container consists of two or more snabb-instances, then just take one of them for when running the check.

-**collect-support-infos.sh**
+**Script collect-support-infos.sh**

 ```
 lab@ubuntu1:~/vmxlwaftr/tests$ ./collect-support-infos.sh lwaftr3-16.2R3